maxpowa/tukmc/README.md

 tukmc
 ===

-The Slickest looking HUD for minecraft you'll see for a while
+The Slickest looking HUD for minecraft you'll see for a while [Official MCF Thread](http://www.minecraftforum.net/topic/1702641-)

 Installation Guide
 =====